Benno4president/TerminalDungeonRunner/README.md

 # TermialDungeonRunner (Name Only Temporary)
-This is a shitty, multi-platform dungeon runer written in python, using to externam modules...
+This is a shitty, multi-platform dungeon runner written in python, using no external modules...
 It works

 ### How to play the game?
 Well, it's quite simple actually.
 Have Python installed (Python 3), and run